ESPRI-Mod/synda/sdt/doc/rpm_install.md

 ## Requirements

-Synda RPM packages are available for RHEL6 and RHEL7.
+*synda* RPM package is available for RHEL6 and RHEL7.

 On RHEL5, Synda can only be installed from source.